 Adult tapeworms, which live in people's intestine, usually cause no symptoms, but they may cause abdominal discomfort, diarrhea, and weight loss.

 The pork tapeworm can also form cysts in the brain and elsewhere in the body (called cysticercosis).

 Cysts in the brain can cause various symptoms, such as headaches, seizures, confusion, and sometimes severe, life-threatening disease.

-Doctors diagnose the infection by finding worm segments or eggs in a stool sample or, for cysts elsewhere in the body, by doing imaging or blood tests.
+Doctors diagnose intestinal tapeworm infection by finding worm segments or eggs in a stool sample, and they diagnose cysticercosis by identifying cysts elsewhere in the body by doing imaging or blood tests.